roy-jingyang/roy-jingyang.github.io/_projects/omm.md

 title: Organizational Model Mining
 description: >
   Event logs can be a promising source for discovering knowledge on organizational structures and empowering workforce analytics.
+Novel process mining methods unlock this opportunity.
 nav: false
+importance: 11
+is_index: true
 ---

 Today's process mining techniques have empowered numerous modern